beastbytes/yii-tracy/README.md

 ## Panels
 The following panels are available:
+* [Assets](https://github.com/beastbytes/yii-tracy-panel-assets) Provides information about Asset Bundles on the page.
 * [Database](https://github.com/beastbytes/yii-tracy-panel-database) Provides information about the database connection and executed queries.
-* [Request](https://github.com/beastbytes/yii-tracy-panel-request) Provides information about the current request.
 * [Route](https://github.com/beastbytes/yii-tracy-panel-route) Provides information about the current route.
-* [Session](https://github.com/beastbytes/yii-tracy-panel-session) Provides information about the session.
 * [User](https://github.com/beastbytes/yii-tracy-panel-user) Provides information about the current user.
 * [View](https://github.com/beastbytes/yii-tracy-panel-view) Provides information about the rendered view.

-### User Defined Panel
+Add the required panels to the `require-dev` section of the application `composer.json`.
+This package is installed as a dependency.

+### Custom Panels
+Custom panels can be added to Yii Tracy.
+The information below gives details of how to do this.
+Also see [Tracy Bar Extensions](https://tracy.nette.org/en/extensions) for more information and examine the existing panels for example code.

 #### Panel Class
 The Panel class must extend either `BeastBytes\Yii\Tracy\Panel\Panel` or one of the collector panel classes if the panel uses a `Yiisoft\Yii\Debug\Collector\CollectorInterface`.

 All panels have access to Yii's Dependency Injection container through the `$container` property.

-See [Tracy Bar Extensions](https://tracy.nette.org/en/extensions) for more information and examine the package's panels for example code.

 The Panel class must implement the following methods:
 ##### getViewPath(): string